 Weathered and pitted with history, the reclaimed wood of the the disappearing Midwest barn is the inspiration and the canvas for Marie Roth’s hand painted tributes to Old Glory.
 Each American flag comes with a short bio of the barn where the wood originated and story of the flag design.
 From the Betsy Ross to the 50 star, each flag is truly a unique embodiment of history.

 Our accessories are handcrafted so they may not always be in stock.
 We will personally advise you of expected lead-times, if any, after you place your order.

 Flags with the stars arranged in a star are known as Great Luminary flags.
 The design was always popular but found particular prominence before and during the Civil War.
-The design was thought to evoke the national motto (at that time) E Pluribus Unum, Out of Many, One.
-The 35 star flag is the official flag of the US when Lincoln is assassinated.
-Nevada becomes the 36th state in October of 1864 but the official flag (by law) is to remain unfurled until July 4, 1865.
+The design was thought to evoke the national motto (at that time) E Pluribus Unum — Out of Many, One.
+The 35 star flag was the official flag of the US when Lincoln was assassinated.
+Nevada became the 36th state in October of 1864 but the official flag (by law) was to remain unfurled until July 4, 1865.
 The addition of the stars to the flag – states to the Union- was central to Lincoln’s vision of the United States.
-Free men will be paid for their work and will move westward at a time of Manifest Destiny, expanding the economy and our place in the world.
+Free men would be paid for their work and would move westward at a time of Manifest Destiny, expanding the economy and our place in the world.

 |Dimensions||12 x 12 x 12 in|